f4tq/ethos-systemd/Draining.md

 ```

 ### booster_drain.sh
-- Follows a similar process to update-os.sh except that it needn't consider rebooting and reversing any action taken as it's action is end of life for the host.
+- Follows a similar process to skopos.sh except that it needn't consider rebooting and reversing any action taken as it's action is end of life for the host.

 - Acquire the cluster-wide *booster_drain* lock
 - Call drain.sh with 'BOOSTER'